crystallize1/BrightBounceVRAD-OrangeBox/README.md

 # BrightBounceVRAD-OrangeBox
-Light bouncing from Goldsource ported to Source (to avoid original HL2's impression of Doom2 per-sector lighting)
+Light bouncing from Goldsource ported to Source (to avoid original HL2's impression of Doom2 per-sector lighting) Was really annoyed by cases like this:
+<img width="1280" height="720" alt="image" src="https://github.com/user-attachments/assets/30273262-943d-4b6c-abfa-01a9645f2bae" />

-Produces brighter indirect lighting (bounced lighting) than stock OrangeBox VRAD.
+The compiler produces brighter indirect lighting (bounced lighting) than stock OrangeBox VRAD.
 ZHLT tier bouncing is now fully implemented.

-Was really annoyed by cases like this:
-<img width="1280" height="720" alt="image" src="https://github.com/user-attachments/assets/30273262-943d-4b6c-abfa-01a9645f2bae" />

 How to enable the algo:
 -ZHLTbounce -uniform (effect boost, can be used separately)